ExchangeUnion/Raiden-ERC20-Swap-PoC/INSTALLATION.md

 `parity --chain ropsten --bootnodes "enode://076bba608093d171bfdbb905b76aa089e2d746eaf263a2c604dfa143ba609548fdff5d734081a617f48a6802df7a71a4ee48f2175d89d17d333be3e747c87e72@138.197.111.208:30303" --jsonrpc-cors* --unsafe-expose`

-If some problem arises or some bootnodes are dead, have a look at the [Ropsten Readme](raiden-network.readthedocs.io/en/stable/overview_and_guide.html)
+If any problem arises or some bootnodes are dead, take a look at the [Ropsten Readme](raiden-network.readthedocs.io/en/stable/overview_and_guide.html)

-* After syncing Ropsten, Create an account on the Ropsten testnet by syncing to the URL that Parity shows.
+* After syncing Ropsten, create an account on the Ropsten testnet by syncing to the URL that Parity shows.
 Usually this is:

 `http://127.0.0.1:8180`